July 25, 2022

 b) By navigating to tasks.office.com

-3. Planner and Office 365 Groups – Planner is powered by Office Graph and Office Groups, and each new Plan created in Planner automatically creates a new Office 365 Group.
+3. Planner and Office 365 Groups – Office Graph and Office Groups power planner, and each new Plan created in Planner automatically creates a new Office 365 Group.

 Navigate to Groups in Office Admin Center Dashboard, and then,

-4. Planner Buckets and Tasks – Each Plan has its own Board, and within each Board, Buckets (groups of Tasks) can be added.
+4. Planner Buckets and Tasks – Each Plan has its Board, and Buckets (groups of Tasks) can be added within each Board.
 Within the Bucket, users can then add work items or tasks.

 You can create a new Bucket in a default Plan Board by simply clicking on Add new Bucket.